Harlon96/Hutch-db/README.md

-# Hutch database is a db for any one to play with
+# Hutch database is a simple db for any one to play with
 # keyphrase is html5 which you can change/modify
 # modify and have fun